NxPKG/khulnasoft-docs/content/learning-paths/get-started-free/performance/optimize-speed.md

 ## Network

-In the [Network section](https://dash.cloudflare.com/?to=/:account/:zone/network) of your Cloudflare dashboard, review the following settings:
+In the [Network section](https://dash.Khulnasoft.com/?to=/:account/:zone/network) of your Khulnasoft dashboard, review the following settings:

 {{<feature-list-by-plan id="network" plan="free">}}